 During the pre-crisis period, the percentage of cov-lite leveraged loans in the total leveraged loans pool was c.15-20%.
 This was mainly because of the increased demand for such loans by corporates and institutions allowing banks to dictate their terms when issuing such loans.
 In 2010-2011 period, there was a surplus of cash that could be lent out as opposed to the number of borrowers.
 The borrowers could, therefore, start dictate terms when borrowing from banks and a surge in the issuance of cov-lite loans started.
 Today c.50-60% of the total leveraged loan market is composed of cov-lite loans.
 The cov-lite loan issuances in the pre-crisis period were made only to a select few, ones with exceptional credit-worthiness and stellar credit history.
-In the low interest rate environment of today and increase of spread seeking capital, more and more cov-lite issuances are being made to less credit worthy clientele.
-Therefore, the argument of the pro cov-lite loan group as discussed in the previous paragraph wherein they said that it is more beneficial to issue cov-lite loans to clients with high credit worthiness than to issue loans with large number of restrictive maintenance covenants to clients with a weaker and unproven credit history, gets defeated.
+In the low interest rate environment of today and increase of spread seeking capital, more and more cov-lite loans to clients with high credit worthy clientele.
+Therefore, the argument of the pro cov-lite loans to clients with high credit worthiness than to issue loans with large number of restrictive maintenance covenants to clients with a weaker and unproven credit history, gets defeated.
 That said, there is still an increased amount of due diligence carried out by banks when issuing cov-lite loans than when issuing loans with restrictive maintenance covenants.

 This movement in the leveraged loan market has been reflected in the CLO Structures as well.
 The precrisis CLO managers had almost no or less than 15% of cov-lite loans in their underlying collateral pool.
 15% was also the percentage of cov-lite loans in the general leveraged loans pool, therefore this number was a good proxy to be used for the CLO collateral pool composition as well.
 In the post crisis CLO 2.0 period, the decreased availability of maintenance covenants rich loans has diminished and CLO managers have started to include more cov-lite loans in their underlying pool composition with some CLO collateral pools containing as much as 70% cov-lite loans.
-A recent CLO transaction was structured with 100% cov-lite loans as collateral pool making it the first of its kind transaction.
+A recent CLO transaction was structured with 100% covlite loans as collateral pool making it the first of its kind transaction.
 The CLO managers have started to lay more focus on the credit quality of the borrowers of the underlying loans than on the presence or absence of maintenance covenants arguing that such a practice is short-sighted as pointed out by the failure of such loans during the financial crisis.